 It was with me when I spoke in Edinburgh recently.
 Out of the blue came an idea: I suggested that wearing a badge with a Whole Earth photo on it would be an excellent way to tunnel under ideological and political barriers that so often divide us in this ultra-polarized time — an image without words or slogans, as silent and prayer-inspiring as an icon.
 It’s not a me-versus-you emblem.
 It simultaneously challenges both ourselves and others to take greater responsibility for protecting our planet, its environment, its population and generations to come.

 It’s a grassroots initiative.
 My modest proposal is that others, both organizations and individuals, take up this simple idea and make Whole Earth badges in quantity for local distribution.
+Here in Alkmaar I did this by taking the above photo to a local copy center where they have so far made me a hundred 5 cm badges at one euro each.
+See if you can do something similar.
+You might start out with fifty or a hundred. .
 Give them away if you can afford to or sell them at cost if you can’t.
 They’re not expensive to manufacture and NASA photos are not under copyright.

 I dare to imagine many thousands of people wearing them before the year is far along.